Source: Vehicle automation adapted from Eno Center for Transportation.

 - Level 0 (no automation).
 Vehicles and equipment are manually operated, which represents standard mechanical operations.
 Even if a vehicle or equipment can be set on automatic (e.g. fixed speed cruise control), it cannot adapt without assistance to changing conditions.

 - Level 1 (basic).
 A form of adaptive driving assistance is provided for vehicles, mainly the ability to change speed under adaptive cruise control (e.g. if the speed of other vehicles changes).
 Still, the operator needs to be in control at all times.
-A similar analogy can be applied for terminals and distribution centers.
-For instance, a crane could automatically do a movement from the point of pickup and drop off, but the operator would be responsible for the pickup or drop off equipment operations.
+A similar analogy can be applied to terminals and distribution centers.
+For instance, a crane could automatically do a movement from the point of pickup and drop off.
+Still, the operator would be responsible for the pickup or drop off of equipment during operations.

 - Level 2 (partial).
-Under this level of automation, the vehicle can undertake partial control such as steering, acceleration and deceleration under well-defined circumstances (e.g. a highway).
-This represents the current automation level available for commercial automobiles with the operator ready to take control of the vehicle at all time.
-For terminals, this level of automation mainly relates to yard and warehousing management systems that automatically assigns cargo (or items) to a storage slot and the equipment to handle it.
+Under this level of automation, the vehicle can undertake partial control such as steering, acceleration, and deceleration under well-defined circumstances (e.g. a highway).
+This represents the current automation level available for commercial automobiles, with the operator ready to take control of the vehicle at all times.
+For terminals, this level of automation mainly relates to yard and warehousing management systems that automatically assign cargo (or items) to a storage slot and the equipment to handle it.

 - Level 4 (high).
-Represents true self driving vehicles able to perform all the required navigation without intervention.
-This would require a constant and active monitoring of the environment and the capability to adapt to changes.
-Still, there is an option to manually operate the vehicle.
-Fully automated terminals and distribution centers can integrate different storage, retrieval systems so that the interactions between different automated component becomes functional.
+Represents true self-driving vehicles able to perform all the required navigation without intervention.
+This would require constant and active monitoring of the environment and the capability to adapt to changes, with the option to manually operate the vehicle.
+Fully automated terminals and distribution centers can integrate different storage, and retrieval systems so that the interactions between different automated component becomes functional.
 Such systems should also be able to automatically load and unload vehicles.